 The Implications Of The Accusations Against DiMarzio

 Bishop DiMarzio has a long history dealing with the Catholic Church’s sexual abuse scandal.
-In 2003, DiMarzio became the Bishop of the Brooklyn Diocese.
+In 2003, DiMarzio became the bishop of the Diocese of Brooklyn.
 His first major task was to settle sexual abuse allegations.
 He arranged payouts and handled lawsuits against the diocese.

-He was also at the helm of the Brooklyn Diocese when it released a list of credibly accused priests in early 2019.
+He was also at the helm of the Diocese of Brooklyn when it released a list of credibly accused priests in early 2019.
 The list included more than 100 names.

-In October 2019, Pope Francis appointed DiMarzio to lead an investigation of the Buffalo Diocese.
+In October 2019, Pope Francis appointed DiMarzio to lead an investigation of the Diocese of Buffalo.
 The investigation examined how abuse claims were handled under the leadership of Bishop Richard J. Malone.

 Updates To New Jersey Child Sex Abuse Laws